Software Composition in Highlight: How Open Source component detection works

 Highlight’s Software Composition Analysis features leverage exclusive patents that CAST has recently acquired to detect the presence and the origin of third-party components in your source code.
 While this information is useful for vulnerability identification and IP & license compliance, it is important to understand how the overall mechanic works.

-To constitute our knowledge base on Open Source, we continuously crawl the different platforms, whether it is for source code (currently supported: Github, GitLab, Salsa Debian, Framagit) or packages/binaries (currently supported: Maven, NPM, NuGet, PyPi, Packagist, RubyGem…).
+To constitute our knowledge base on Open Source, we continuously crawl the different platforms, whether it is for source code (currently supported: Github, GitLab, Salsa Debian, Framagit) or packages/binaries (currently supported: Maven Central, NPM, NuGet, PyPi, Packagist, RubyGem…).

 The crawling consists of: